Installing the .NET Framework

 .NET is an integral part of many applications running on Windows and provides common functionality for those applications to run.
 For developers, the .NET Framework provides a comprehensive and consistent programming model for building applications that have visually stunning user experiences and seamless and secure communication.

-This article provides links for installing the .NET Framework 4.5, its point releases (4.5.1, 4.5.2), and the .NET Framework 4.6 on your computer.
+This article provides links for installing the .NET Framework 4.5, its point releases (4.5.1, 4.5.2), the .NET Framework 4.6, and its point releases (4.6.1, 4.6.2) on your computer.
 If you're a developer, you can also use these links to download and redistribute the .NET Framework with your apps.

 For information on the .NET Framework 3.5, see Installing the .NET Framework 3.5 on Windows 8, Windows 8.1 and Windows 10.